Sex Worker's Opera: Financing

-The 2016 production of Sex Workers' Opera was financed through crowdfunding on Kickstarter between March 20, 2016 and April 25, 2016 where 300 people raised over £11,000 for the show.
+The 2016 production of The Sex Workers' Opera was financed through crowdfunding on Kickstarter between 20 March 2016 and 25 April 2016 where 300 people raised over £11,000 for the show.
 Experimental Experience raised £1,000 more than they aimed for.

 The financing of the show through Kickstarter allowed the cast and mini-orchestra to rehearse for two weeks, pay for the cast and crew, press, and production costs.